nodejs-boot/node-boot-test-framework/packages/core/docs/MongoMemoryServerHook.md

 **The hook only runs when explicitly configured** by calling `useMongoMemoryServer()` in the setup phase.
 If you don't call this function, the hook is inactive and won't affect your test lifecycle.
 This allows the hook to be registered globally while only activating when needed.

+## Purpose

+Provide a lightweight, Docker-free MongoDB instance for rapid CRUD and simple aggregation tests.
+Optimized for speed in CI and local development when replica set features (transactions/change streams) are not required.

 ## Features

 -   **No Docker Required**: Runs MongoDB in-memory without containers